Feeling inspired by RHS Chelsea Flower Show?

 If this has inspired you to revamp your garden then take a look at our Garden Ideas Pinterest board for top tips and tricks.

-Sometimes, simple is best and that’s why I have chosen fresh flowers in a simple vase as part of this list.
+Sometimes, simple is best, so I have chosen fresh flowers in a simple vase as part of this list.
 This is the easiest way to add flowers to your home.
 Saying this, there are variations you can make to offer something different each time.
-Whether you opt for a classic mini rose, some long stemmed tulips or play florist and create your own arrangement, there will always be a place for fresh flowers in any home.
+Whether you opt for a pre-set bouquet of fresh roses delivered to your door or play florist by redesigning your arrangement, there will always be a place for fresh flowers in any home.

 2. Artificial Flowers